huggingface/transformers/examples/research_projects/jax-projects/README.md

       output = model(inputs, params=params)

 Let's look at an example to see how this works.
-First, we will write a simple two-layer MLP model.
+We will write a simple two-layer MLP model.

-We will first write a Flax module that will declare the layers and computation.
+First, write a Flax module that will declare the layers and computation.

 ```python
 import flax.linen as nn